ivan-borovets/Certified-Self-Study/README.md

 - <details>
     <summary>★★★★☆ <a href="Certificates/10%20Math/USE%20in%20Math%20-%20Coordinate-Vector%20Method.pdf">Analytic geometry for stereometric problems</a> by BEEGEEK, 21 hrs</summary>
-    This course teaches you how to solve stereometric tasks from the Unified State Exam using analytical geometry of the type: drawing up an equation of a straight line and a plane, and finding angles and distances in space.
+    This course teaches you how to solve stereometric tasks from the Unified State Exam using analytical geometry of the type: drawing up equations of a straight line and a plane, and finding angles and distances in space.
 The theory is presented succinctly, in some places even too much - I did not have enough illustrations and mathematical proofs.
 There are a lot of well-designed problems.
 </details>

 ## Biology